 Inspiring Readers not only brings books into schools but encourages children to use their local library.
 We use public and community libraries with Children’s Corners as hubs for schools in the surrounding area, giving children access to larger book collections, vibrant library spaces and the passion and expertise of their local librarians.
 The programme will be closely monitored throughout and we will continue to support the schools involved.

-Inspiring Readers will launch in 2016 in Kenya and Cameroon and we then hope to expand the programme to Malawi, Uganda, Zambia, Zanzibar and Zimbabwe.
+Inspiring Readers launched in Kenya in June 2016 and will begin in Cameroon later this year.
+We then hope to expand the programme to Malawi, Uganda, Zambia, Zanzibar and Zimbabwe.
 The first schools to benefit from Inspiring Readers are in Kenya.
-The books for their libraries have already been shipped from the UK and we’ll be running training for librarians in June, who in turn will train the teachers in the school to help them make the most of the books in the classroom.
+The books for their libraries have already been shipped from the UK and we ran training for librarians in June.
+The librarians are now running training sessions for teachers to help them make the most of the books in the classroom.